jtamboli07/BWCESamples/import_restkafkaproject.md

 ## Importing & working with a sample restkafkaproject.zip
 You can also choose to import /Samples/restjdbc/restkafkaprocess.zip.
-This project contains a post/get/delete method(s) that perform crud on a database and sends reponse back to those requests.
+This project contains a post/get/delete method(s) that perform crud on a database and sends response back to those requests.

-After Importing the project find and open MyRestEchoProcess.bwp.
+After Importing the project find and open MyRestkafkaProcess.bwp.
 ![import_restecho](images/importrestjdbc1.png)

 Once imported you would need to point to an existing sql server instance.
 I have used a sql server in AWS / You can use it locally too.